-Complaint Types: State Fair Hearings (conducted by CDSS) and State Fair Hearings: Informal Resolution (referred by CDSS for resolution by Covered California without a hearing)

-Data Sources: Covered California's Policy, Eligibility and Research Division coordinated the department's complaint data and supplemental survey submissions.
-The complaint data was sourced from the CDSS State Fair Hearings Division about State Fair Hearings, including about hearings decided by an Administrative Law Judge and hearing requests referred back to Covered California for informal resolution.
+- Complaint Types: State Fair Hearings (conducted by CDSS) and State Fair Hearings: Informal Resolution (referred by CDSS for resolution by Covered California without a hearing) - Data Sources: Covered California's Policy, Eligibility and Research Division coordinated the department's complaint data and supplemental survey submissions.
+The complaint data was sourced from the CDSS State Fair Hearings Division about State Fair Hearings and includes data about Administrative Law Judge adjudicated hearings and hearing requests referred back to Covered California for informal resolution.
 The supplemental survey data was from the Covered California Service Center Division.